-We have a robust system for identifying children within school who may have Additional Educational Needs.
+At the Nawton and Rosedale Abbey Federation we have robust systems to identifying children within school who may have additional Educational Needs.
 This group includes both Able, Gifted & Talented children, who require appropriate extension within the curriculum and also children who may have Specific Learning Difficulties or Special Educational Needs.
-Under the 2014 Code of Practice, four broad ‘areas of need’ are identified:

-Information about the North Yorkshire local offer can be found at:
+Information about the North Yorkshire SEN Local Offer can be found at:

-- Writing and updating Inclusion passports, and sharing and reviewing these with parents at least once each term and planning for the next term.
+Writing and updating support plans, and sharing and reviewing these with parents at least once each term and planning for the next term.

-Our SENDCO (Special Educational Needs and Disability Co-Ordinator) – Miss Nichola Oxtoby.
+- Our SENDCO (Special Educational Needs and Disability Co-Ordinator) – Mrs Claire Smith.

 - involved in supporting your child’s learning